phaniankur/d-bee/README.md

 ## Getting Started

-[Installation and setup instructions will be added as the project develops]
+[Installation and setup instructions will evolve as the project develops]

 ## Contributing